adamsilver/fdpb/09-a-file-upload-form.md

 - If you don't know how many things they'll add, but you know the max they are allowed to add, then show the max.
 Then with JS, show/hide/reveal them.
 - If you don't know the max they are allowed to add, then you'll have to offer an add another link.
 Without js go to a page and back.
 With js, reveal an extra field OR
 - Upload a file, show he file is uploaded, and ask if they want to add another with yes and no. One call to action, guide the user, but long winded for frequent users.

+## Nice sentence perhaps

+You can probably marry frequency of use with level of ability.
+The user is far more likely to have low confidence if they use the service less frequently or as a one off.
+Even a high confidence user, who is experiening the service for the first time could benefit from a simpler but slightly more long-winded approach.